3manuek/pocoyoonk8s/README.md

 # pocoyoonk8s

+> Note: this repository isn't maintained anymore.

-PoC for an Ansible API forged Controller (WIP CRD!) for Kubernetes.
+PoC for an Ansible API forged Controller for Kubernetes.

 This is mostly useless and it is only intended to make an easy deploy of a singular component.
 Ideally, you need to build _at least_ a controller, but an operator is quite smooth using the operator-sdk.

+The intention of this laboratory was to show the backbone k8s API calls during trainings for entry levels.

 ## Organization